wol-soft/php-json-schema-model-generator/docs/source/gettingStarted.rst

     setNamespacePrefix(string $prefix);

 Configures a namespace prefix for all generated classes.
-The namespaces will be extended with the directory structure of the source directory.
 By default no namespace prefix will be set.
+Generated namespaces are PSR-4 compatible.
+Further information about the generated namespaces can be found at `Namespaces <generic/namespaces.html>`__.

 .. code-block:: php